thisHermit/chain-reaction-ai/README.md

 - run the Game.py folder in the game directory

 #### OR
-- Pay me to simplify the entire project into a .exe file which you can use just by clicking (Just kidding ;) or maybe not...)
+- Pay me to simplify the entire project into a .exe file which you can use just by clicking on a single file (Just kidding ;) or maybe not...)

 ## Bibliography
 - Google